ComplicatedPhenomenon/C_Takeoff/basics/pointers/ptrToArray/readme.md

 ```

-### Pass array around
+## Pass array around
 ```c
 int arr[] = {6, 3, 2, 3, 4, 5};
 size_t n = sizeof(arr)/sizeof(arr[0]);
 int *ascendingArray;
 ascendingArray = bubbleSort(arr, n); //Why is n necessary?
 ```
-Because `arr` as a pointer only store the address of the array.
+Because `arr` as a pointer only store the address of the array, when you only pass in `arr`, you won't be able to know the size of array in `bubbleSort`.

 **Transfer data**
 * https://www.tutorialspoint.com/c_standard_library/c_function_strncpy.htm